mikey506/mIRC-Zombie-Madness/readme.md

 ## To be done:

 - Will add new currency, red/black orbs will be replaced with Bitcoin and Litecoin.
 -  Ability to use certain items while not in a battle will be added.
-- New Battlefields will be created parallel to existing ones for Campbellton, meaning seperate channels for seperate cities in New Brunswick.
-Seperate bots will be used for each city.
+- New Battlefields will be created parallel to existing ones for Campbellton, meaning separate channels for separate cities in New Brunswick.
+Separate bots will be used for each city.
 - Monsters will become more unique to each battlefield.

 ### SETUP